remadrivan/bitcoin/README.md

-# bitcoin
-innovative payment network and a new kind of money.
+# bitcoin payment network and a new kind of money.